 In Australia, the issue has also caused political debate.
 The Green party is demanding that Australia boycott the competition.

-"The Eurovision motto 'music unites' is difficult to take seriously when a participant carries out ethnic cleansing, starves civilians and kills children," says the party's foreign policy spokesperson David Shoebridge to Guardian Australia.
+"Eurovision's motto 'music unites' is hard to take seriously when a participant carries out ethnic cleansing, starves civilians, and kills children," says the party's foreign policy spokesperson David Shoebridge to Guardian Australia.

-However, the public service company SBS has announced that the country intends to participate next year as well.
+However, the public service company SBS has announced that the country intends to participate again next year.

-In the United Kingdom, the debate is also intense regarding the country's participation in the Eurovision Song Contest.
-When BBC's general manager Tim Davie was questioned in a committee in parliament the other day, he explained that the TV company is waiting for what the organizing EBU comes up with in the Israel issue.
+In the UK, the debate is also raging about the country's participation in the Eurovision Song Contest.
+When the BBC's general director Tim Davie was questioned in a committee in parliament the other day, he explained that the TV company is waiting for what the organizing EBU comes up with in the Israel issue.

 SVT is waiting for EBU

-EBU has extended the registration period for next year's competition and is now conducting a "consultation" with the European TV companies before making a decision on Israel.
+The EBU has extended the registration period for next year's competition and is now conducting a "consultation" with the European TV companies before making a decision about Israel.

 Eurovision has never been about politics, it should be a musical and cultural highlight that unites people.
-We'll see what EBU comes up with, said Davie, according to BBC.
+We'll see what the EBU comes up with, said Davie, according to the BBC.

-SVT is also waiting in the matter and tells TT that they are waiting to take a stand until EBU is finished with its consultation.
+SVT is also waiting in the matter and tells TT that they are waiting to take a stand until the EBU has completed its consultation.